Yes. We will make every effort to match you with the roommate of your choice.

 The status of your forms will remain "Incomplete" until the Housing staff is able to review the form and ensure it is complete.
 Please allow three to four business days for this to occur.
 You will know that your form has submitted properly if you received a blue "Thank You" page after hitting submit.
 Please check the email account provided on the Housing Contract for an email with the Terms and Conditions of your contract along with important information about your housing.

-Room Change Period: In order for you to have time to adjust to college and get to know your roommate, and for us to verify everyone's housing assignment, we ask that all students remain in their original assignment for the first two weeks of the semester.
-Following that time, we will have a two-week move period where any resident can move as long as all procedures are followed and approval from the Housing Office is given.
+Room Switch Period: In order for you to have time to adjust to college and get to know your roommate, and for us to verify everyone's housing assignment, we require all students remain in their original assignment for the first two weeks of the semester.
+Following that time, we will have a two-week move period where any resident can move as long as all procedures are followed and approval from the Director of Residence Life is given.

-After Change Period: Following the room change period, students are encouraged to mediate and conflicts they may have with their roommates.
-Students may always discuss concerns or circumstances with their RCC.
-Room changes will be determined on a case by case basis after the move period.
+After Change Period: Following the room change period, students are encouraged to mediate any conflicts they may have with their roommates.
+Students may always discuss concerns or circumstances with their Resident Assistant and/or their Community Director.
+Room changes will be determined on a case by case basis after the Room Switch Period.

 Each residence hall room has: